fledge-iot/fledge/docs/OMF.rst

 storing data into a PI Server using OMF.
 An important factor in this is the stability of your data structures.
-If you have objects in your environment that are likely to change, you may wish to take a different naming approach than.
+If you have objects in your environment that are likely to change, you may wish to take a different naming approach.
-Examples of object changes are the number of attributes changes between readings, or the data types of attributes change.
+Examples of changes are a difference in the number of attributes between readings, and a change in the data types of attributes.

-This occurs because of a limitation of the OMF interface to the PI server.
+This occurs because of a limitation of the OMF interface to the PI Server.
 Data is sent to OMF in a number of stages.
-One of these is the definition of the types used to create AF Element Templates.
+One of these is the definition of the Types used to create AF Element Templates.
-OMF uses a type to define an AF Element Template but once defined it can not be changed.
+OMF uses a Type to define an AF Element Template but once defined it can not be changed.
-If an updated type definition is sent to OMF, it will be used to create a new AF Element Template rather than changing the existing one.
+If an updated Type definition is sent to OMF, it will be used to create a new AF Element Template rather than changing the existing one.
-This means a new AF Element Template is created each time a type changes.
+This means a new AF Element Template is created each time a Type changes.

 The OMF plugin names objects in the Asset Framework based upon the asset name in the reading within Fledge.
 Asset names are typically added to